RotorHazard/RotorHazard/README.md

   * Node 1 = slave address 8
   * Node 2 = slave address 10
   * Node 3 = slave address 12
   * Node 4 = slave address 14
 3. Change the frequency to match the VTX frequency.
-The below are the IMD 5 settings
+The below are the IMD 6 settings, but refer to the freqency list document if you want to use a different frequency.
+The numbers match the position in the channel array.
+  * E4 (5645) = 19
+  * E2 (5685) = 17
+  * F2 (5760) = 25
+  * F4 (5800) = 27
+  * F7 (5860) = 30
+  * E6 (5905) = 21

 ### Raspberry Pi setup coming soon!

 ### Raspberry Pi to Ardunio i2c Connection Diagram:
 ![alt text](img/D5-i2c.png)

+### To Do and Known issues
+* Issue.
+Millisecond value may not be correct when reported by the Raspberry Pi (correct on Arduino).
+I2C only handles numbers up to 256.
+Need to update function to handle transmission over i2c.
+* Add on screen countdown timer.
+* Add Pilot profiles (Name, handle, etc.).
+* Add Race Heats.
+* Add Save race results.
+* Add adjustable trigger threshold on GUI.
+* Add frequency selection on GUI.
+* Add indication that the first trigger has been read on GUI.
+* Update Start/Stop button to indicate if race state.